What is Renpenning Syndrome 1?

 Mutations in the PQBP1 gene are responsible for causing the syndrome.

 It is inherited in an X-linked recessive pattern.
 This makes it much more common in males.
-Males have just one X chromosome, and need just one mutated copy of the gene to be affected by the syndrome.
+Males have just one X chromosome and need just one mutated copy of the gene to be affected by the syndrome.
 For females, this mutation would have to be present on both copies of their X chromosome, an event that is very unlikely.
 Most females are only carriers for the syndromes, as fathers affected can not pass it on to their sons.

 What are the main symptoms of Renpenning Syndrome 1?

 Individuals with certain features of the syndrome were often diagnosed with Golabi-Ito-Hall or Sutherland-Haan syndrome.
-However these rare diseases all have the same genetic cause and are now diagnosed under Renpenning syndrome.
+However, these rare diseases all have the same genetic cause and are now diagnosed under Renpenning syndrome.

-Symptoms may also affect the skeletal muscles, specifically a wasting away.
+Symptoms may also affect the skeletal muscles, specifically wasting away.
 Individuals with the syndrome may also suffer from seizures.

 Underdeveloped testes are also a common symptom that presents with the disease.